Huyck Preserve And Biological Research Station

 • an ink pad or marker to ink the stamps

-• a piece of paper or notebook to make stamp prints in
+• a piece of paper, notebook, or a Huyck explorer guide to make your stamp marks

 Picture